linktohack/bitwarden-ruby/API.md

 ### URLs

-By default, BitWarden uses three different subdomains of `bitwarden.com`, one as the `$baseURL` which does most API operations, one as the `$identityURL` which handles logins (but not signups for some reason) and issues OAuth tokens, and an `$iconURL` which just fetches, caches, and serves requests for site icons.
+By default, BitWarden uses four different subdomains of `bitwarden.com`, one as the `$baseURL` which does most API operations, one as the `$identityURL` which handles logins (but not signups for some reason) and issues OAuth tokens, and an `$iconURL` which just fetches, caches, and serves requests for site icons.
+It also uses `$cdnURL`, where the attachments are downloaded from.

-When configuring a self-hosted environment in the device apps before logging in, all three of these are assumed to be the same URL.
+When configuring a self-hosted environment in the device apps before logging in, all four of these are assumed to be the same URL.

 ### Signup